sherpa/sherpa/docs/fit/strategies.rst

     >>> _ = plt.scatter(fit_result2.record_steps['Halpha.pos'],
     ...                 fit_result2.record_steps['Halpha.ampl'])

-Uups!
+Woops!
 We forgot to :ref:`fit-strategies-setminmax` and MonCar is a global optimizer, so it jumped way outside the data range.
 Let's fix that and try again: